Monthly Archives: May 2016

 Disposing of a damaged flag properly is an important part of maintaining the respect, reverence, and honor for The Stars and Stripes.
 Take a look below for some general information regarding proper disposal techniques.

-Burning the Flag
+Burying the Flag

 Each morning, across America, our nation’s youth pledge allegiance to our flag.
 The brave men and women of our nation’s armed forces defend that flag each and every day.
 The “Stars and Stripes” is flown the world over as a symbol of liberty and justice, representing the great republic that we have grown from humble beginnings.
 From a small collection of independent colonies, through the passion and valor of brave men and women who raised first their voices and then their arms against tyranny, these colonies have grown into a continent-spanning nation.

-However, the “Stars and Stripes” flag that we fly today is but the latest incarnation in a long line
+However, the “Stars and Stripes” flag that we fly today is but the latest incarnation in a long line of flags,

 The American flag in its current form (50 stars and 13 stripes) has been around since July 4, 1960.
 In 2007, it became the longest lasting version of the United States flag ever flown.
 While the American flag is one of the best known and most identifiable images in the world, flags themselves come in many different shapes, sizes, colors, and meanings.
 Best of all, flags can have an amazing impact on your life.